-When you retail a product or provide a service, you expect being paid.
+When you sell a product or provide a service, you expect being paid.
 But do you know your clients and their solvability?
-Despite all your safety measures, you are never fully protected from a bad payer or from bankruptcy of a reliable debtor which you sought unfaltering.
+Despite all your safety measures, you are never fully protected from an unpredictable payer or from bankruptcy of a reliable debtor which you thought reliable.

 Export Insurance